-- Amazon as a company is a perfect example here, who was continuously reinvesting the profits into the business to expand its operations in the year 2000.
-Amazon was continuously booking losses for several years from its inception since it was concentrating to sustain and grow.
+- Amazon, as a company, is a perfect example here, who was continuously reinvesting the profits into the business to expand its operations in the year 2000.
+Amazon was continuously booking losses for several years from its inception since it was concentrating on sustaining and growing.

 Difference Between Dividend Reinvestments vs Dividends

-- Dividend Reinvestment – This is a hybrid plan where the dividend units are invested back into the same fund, this not only increases the NAV of the fund but also increases the compounded rate of return from the fund.
+- Dividend Reinvestment Plan – This is a hybrid plan where the dividend units are invested back into the same fund; this not only increases the NAV of the fund but also increases the compounded rate of return from the fund.

 So, it depends on the type of investor and the market so as to which plan will suit well as per the investment needs of the investor.

-This has been a guide to what is reinvestment and its meaning.
-Here we discuss how to calculate reinvestment rate along with its two factors (risk and interest rate).
+This has been a guide to what reinvestment is and its meaning.
+Here we discuss how to calculate the reinvestment rate along with its two factors (risk and interest rate).
 You can more about finance from the following articles –